Secured-Finance/contracts/README.md

 ## Compile

-To compile smart contracts, type `npm run compile`.
+Run `npm run compile` to compile smart contracts.
 Use `npm run compile:force` command to recompile everyting if needed.

 The compiled output is a json file called Artifacts and saved in `./build/contracts` directory per contract basis.
 ABI and bytecode associated with the smart contract will be saved in the json file.

 ## Deployment

-In order to deploy the protocol please execute `npm run deploy <NETWORK>` command and replace with the network you want to deploy the protocol.
+In order to deploy the protocol, run `npm run deploy <NETWORK>` command and replace with the network you want to deploy the protocol.

 For example `npm run deploy hardhat` will deploy the protocol on the local hardhat version of the ethereum blockchain.